humford/Battlecode2017/README.md

 # Battlecode2017

 The "MIT Rejects Society" entry for the 2017 Battlecode Competition, run by MIT.
+Ranked 11th in prelims, named a finalist team.

 ## The Team